Time-evolving matrix product operators for off-diagonal system-bath coupling: Method

 Once the MPO-IF has been built, one could easily absorb the influence of $\Himp$ into the MPO-IF to obtain the PT as shown in Fig.~\ref{fig:qiptn}(b).
 With the PT, one could then calculate any multi-time correlation functions of the system as shown in Fig.~\ref{fig:pt}(d,e).
 In addition, we point out that for QIPs the PT of the system not only encodes all the information of the system dynamics, but essentially encodes the whole information of the system and the bath dynamics, as one could systematically convert any observables of the bath into equivalent multi-time correlations of the system only, by exploiting the special mathematical structure of QIPs~\cite{gribben2021-using,Chen2025}.

 Now we discuss the general case that the system is coupled to multiple baths, i.e., $\Hint = \sum_i\Hint^l$ where $\Hint^l$ denotes the coupling to the $l$th bath.
-In this case, one can simply build an MPO-IF for each $\Hint^l$ independently, since in the picture of the first-order Trotter decomposition, one has $e^{\Lop\delta t}\approx e^{\Limp\delta t}\prod_i e^{\Lint^i\delta t}$, and the Feynman-Vernon IF corresponding to each $\Hint^l$ can be derived independently by tracing out its own bath.
+In this case, one can simply build an MPO-IF for each $\Hint^l$ independently, since in the picture of the first-order Trotter decomposition, one has $e^{\Lop\delta t}\approx e^{\Limp\delta t}\prod_i e^{\Lint^i\delta t}$, and the IF corresponding to each $\Hint^l$ can be derived independently by tracing out its own bath.
 After that, the final MPO-IF which encodes the influence of $\Hint$ can be obtained by multiplying these MPOs together (this multiplication does not have to be actually performed, but can be done on the fly when calculating observables~\cite{ChenGuo2024a}).
 This procedure is the same as the one used in the case of diagonal and non-commutative system-bath coupling~\cite{gribben2022-exact,Chen2024}.
+In this approach, the price to pay to deal with $M$ baths is two-fold: (1) one needs to build a separate MPO-IF for each bath, whose cost is simply $M$ times the cost for each bath; (2) for calculating observables, one needs to multiply these MPO-IFs on the fly with a cost $O(N\chi^{M+1})$, compared to $O(N\chi^2)$ for a single bath.
+A brief theoretical proof is given in Appendix.~\ref{app:multiplebaths} for dealing with multiple baths under the TEMPO framework.